 Overview Video – UKOTA WORKSHOP – 04 December 2018 Hon Alden McLaughlin – 04 December 2018 Panellist Videos – UKOTA WORKSHOP – 04 December 2018 Read more...

 We are the United Kingdom Overseas Territories Association, more commonly known as UKOTA.

-UKOTA was constituted on the 2nd of November 1994 by the Governments of the UK’s Overseas Territories who have a permanent Representative in London.
+UKOTA was constituted on the 2nd of November 1994 by the Governments of the UK’s Overseas Territories who have a permanent population in the UK.
 Membership is equal, regardless of the size, or the GDP of any Territory.
 Exceptionally for the smallest of Territories, who may not have a Representative in the United Kingdom, special efforts are made to ensure that these Governments are consulted and that their views and interests are always fully taken into account in all of UKOTA’s deliberations and representations.

 The Chairmanship of the Association rotates each year.

 Officers of UKOTA, together with their contact details, are available here.

 Please download a copy of the UKOTA constitution here.

 The Political Council and the Officers of UKOTA